PrefectHQ/prefect/docs/tutorial/deployments.md

 Alternatively, if you want each flow to run within its own dedicated Docker container (or other ephemeral [infrastructure type](/concepts/work-pools/#worker-types)) learn how to start a prefect worker by heading to the [**next tutorial page**](/tutorial/workers/).

+For a deeper understanding of the differences and trade-offs between the serve and worker approaches, refer to our [deployment concept page](/concepts/deployments/#two-approaches-to-deployments).